Getting stranded on an island isn’t something the average person would actually want to happen to them.

-Return to Paradise is an ongoing Filipino drama series that just premiered this August 2022!
+Return to Paradise is an ongoing Filipino drama series that premiered in August of 2022!

-In typical telenovela format, episodes are released daily and thus, have already racked up over 60 episodes over the few months it has been on the air.
+In typical telenovela format, episodes were released daily, and thus, the show racked up 70 episodes over the few months it was on the air.

 Return to Paradise follows Red and Eden, two college students who find themselves stranded on an island after a plane crash.